makrai/notes/nozza2003-lang-spec-BERTs.md

   * for Arabic (Antoun+ 2020) this can be explained that language-specific AraBERT model handles dialects
     — even if they were not explicitly included in the training set
-* language-specific tasks, e.g., the Die/Dat (gendered determiners)
-  disambiguation task in Dutch (Delobelle+ 2020), obtaining
+* language-specific tasks, eg the Die/Dat (gendered determiners) disambiguation task in Dutch (Delobelle+ 2020), obtaining
   * impressive improvements with respect to SOTA (Allein+ 2020, 23% points accu)